lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Different instances of the same message MUST NOT be processed in one protocol instance.

 Note that if a different instance (no. 2) of EDHOC message_x is received, then the processing above will result in the sending of the response to message_x, instance no. 1, which will correctly result in a failure in integrity verification due to difference in transcript hashes between the message_x instances.

-Both endpoints MUST be aware that EDHOC message deduplication is being used.
-The use of EDHOC message deduplication is one item in the applicability statement (see {{applicability}}).

 # Change Log